untitledpng/nomo-cache/README.md

 # Features
 - Disable all cache
 - Whitelist websites to keep their cache
-- Light/ Dark mode for popup and settings.
+- Light/ Dark mode for popup and settings

 # More screenshots